 On December 11th, 2015 Parma was officially invited to take part in the UNESCO Creative Cities Network, becoming the first Italian Creative City of Gastronomy (The network includes more than 70 cities in 32 countries).
-Parma is a true Foodvalley, A. because of their king of Cheese called Parmigiano Reggiano that has its origins here and B. because of the world famous Parma ham.
+Parma is a true Foodvalley, A. because of their king of Cheese called Parmigiano Reggiano which has its origins here and B. because of the world-famous Parma ham.
 More than that, Parma is home to the top school of Italian cooking called Alma!

-Foodie hint: You recognize the original Parma by it’s 5 pointed crown branded onto it’s skin.
+Foodie hint: You recognize the original Parma by its 5 pointed crowns branded onto its skin.

 Emilia-Romagna is the European region with the highest number of PDO and PGI products, and it is described by Forbes “Italy’s greatest gastronomic treasure.